dariodepa/tiledesk-docs/apis/tutorials/dialogflow-tutorial-3-automatic-human-handoff.md

 })
 ```

-To hide a message sumply add a subtype: 'info' to the attributes section of a message.
+To hide a message simply add a subtype: 'info' to the attributes section of a message.